AjjMC/ajjgui/README.md

   <img src="assets/placeholder.gif" width="350">
 </p>

-> **NOTE:** If a GUI slot is empty, the compiler adds a light gray stained glass pane *placeholder* with a blank name in its place.
+> **NOTE:** If a GUI slot is empty, the GUI compiler adds a light gray stained glass pane *placeholder* with a blank name in its place.

 > **NOTE:** If the ``ajjgui.Widget`` NBT tag of any item is not specified, it is set to ``"placeholder"`` by default.
 Therefore, the entire ``ajjgui`` argument for any *placeholder* is optional, and no specific tags are required.